 It is important to be open about company (or department) direction, the steps needed to achieve those goals, and how the team helps to accomplish this.
 Hiding information is the fastest way to create rumors, suspicion, and mistrust.
 Including them in your plans, it gives the employees a sense of ownership and importance in their role.

 Create a Safe Space

-For confident, creative employees, you will need to create a workplace that allows them to voice new ideas freely.
+For confident, creative employees, you must create a workplace that allows them to voice new ideas freely.

 In order to do this, learn more about your team members.
 Keep a good line of communication open between you and your employees—make yourself available to them to discuss thoughts on how to improve a task, a plan, or an activity.

 Even though you don’t want to overtask your employees, you still want to set high and reasonable standards.

-Trusting that your team will perform well breeds goodwill and is likely to spur them into living up to your expectations.
+Trusting that your team will perform well breeds goodwill and will spur them into living up to your expectations.

 How you resolve disagreements also affects how healthy the work culture will be.
 Address the issues immediately and directly; don’t allow problems to linger and fester and create a divisive environment.
-Create a private and secure space to allow team members to talk through their conflicts.
+Create a private and secure space to allow team members to discuss their conflicts.

 How Do You Know if You Are a Healthy Leader?